 Marriott's business model focuses on managing and franchising hotels, rather than owning them.
 More than 50% of its hotel rooms are operated by franchisees that pay the company fees and royalties, as well as a percentage of their food and beverage revenue.

 Mergers and Acquisitions

-In 2015 Marriott agreed to acquire Starwood Hotels & Resorts Worldwide in a deal worth $12.2 billion.
+In 2016 Marriott agreed to acquire Starwood Hotels & Resorts Worldwide for about $13.3 billion.
 The merger will create the world's biggest hotel company with more than 5,500 hotels and about 1.1 million rooms in some 100 countries worldwide.
-The deal, which is expected to close in mid-2016, will also give Marriott more hotel properties in Asia, Europe, and Latin America.
+The deal, which is expected to close in mid-2016, will give Marriott more hotel properties in Asia, Europe, and Latin America.